The complete Premier League winners list

 The Portuguese captain scored wonder goal after wonder goal for Sir Alex Ferguson’s side and notched 31 goals on their way to the title in the 2007-08 season.

-The allure of Real Madrid proved too much for him to remain at Old Trafford, but he has continued to break records year upon year.
+The allure of Real Madrid and proved too much for him to remain at Old Trafford, but he has continued to break records year upon year.

 Sergio Aguero – Manchester City

-Despite some setbacks with injury he has been lethal in front of goal and there can’t be many football fans in the land that doesn’t remember the famous commentary from when he netted the decisive goal against Queens Park Rangers to help them lift the title in 2012.
+Despite some setbacks with injuries, he has been lethal in front of goal and there can’t be many football fans in the land that doesn’t remember the famous commentary from when he netted the decisive goal against Queens Park Rangers to help them lift the title in 2012.